buildlyio/buildly-core/docs/_index.md

 In Walhall, permissions are granted to CoreUsers by their **CoreGroups.** Each CoreGroup can be associated with one or more WorkflowLevels.
 "Permissions" are defined as the ability to execute [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) on WorkflowLevels.

 WorkflowLevel1s are top-level data model associations.
 All WorkflowLevel2s are child objects of a WorkflowLevel1.
 However, WorkflowLevel2s can also be children of other WorkflowLevel2s as part of a recursive permissions structure.

-If a CoreGroup is given permissions to a WorkflowLevel1, then those permissions will cascade down to all child WorkflowLevel2s.

-If a CoreGroup is given permissions to a WorkflowLevel2, then those permissions will cascade down to all child WorkflowLevel2s, but they will **not** have permissions to the WorkflowLevel1.
+If a CoreGroup is given permissions to a WorkflowLevel, then those permissions will cascade down to all child WorkflowLevels.

 By default, all CoreGroups can only have permissions defined to entities within their Organization.
-You can define a **global CoreGroup** that has permissions to all organizations by setting the `is_org_level` and `is_global` properties to `true`.
+You can define a **global CoreGroup** that has permissions to all organizations by setting the `is_global` property to `true`.

 ## API gateway